firebase/firebase-js-sdk/docs-devsite/firestore_.md

 There are several reasons why this can fail, which can be identified by the `code` on the error.

 \* failed-precondition: The app is already open in another browser tab. \* unimplemented: The browser is incompatible with the offline persistence implementation.

-Persistence cannot be used in a Node.js environment.

 <b>Signature:</b>